 Frehsales offers an intuitive interface and streamlined onboarding process compared to competitors like HubSpot and Zoho CRM.
 Freshsales consistently excels in interface design and usability, offering an easily navigable, visually clean dashboard, scoring 100 for both ease of use and interface design.
 This lowers the learning curve significantly for new users, while @mentions in notes and AI-driven sales battle cards streamline collaboration, which is a step ahead of Zoho CRM’s more complex customization tools.

-Additionally, Freshsales leads in affordability (with a score of 100 in value for money) and support for small teams by offering flexible pricing plans and an accessible free trial—an area where HubSpot lags with more restrictive pricing for full-feature access.
-Freshsales also benefits from API improvements for faster access and responsiveness, setting it apart from competitors who may face slower response times for API requests, particularly under high data loads.
-These updates, combined with Freshsales’ superior speed and responsiveness (100), make it a clear choice for businesses that value both performance and simplicity.
+Additionally, Freshsales also benefits from API improvements that enable faster access and responsiveness, setting it apart from competitors that may experience slower response times for API requests, particularly under high data loads.
+These updates, combined with Freshsales’ superior speed and responsiveness, make it a clear choice for businesses that value both performance and simplicity.